This post was originally published on October 20, 2020.

 5. Tone with Silver Shampoo

 Light hair (including gray hair) is more prone to brassiness.
 To neutralize those yellow tones, you can use a purple or silver toning shampoo.
-Just be careful not to use it too often, or you could wind up with lavender hair instead of gray hair!
+If you already have light-colored hair, a silver shampoo can help to blend your grays with your blonde hair.
+Just be careful not to use silver shampoo too often, or you could wind up with lavender hair instead of gray hair!

 6. Get Support